Adroiti/docs-for-code-review-tools/Detekt/ModifierOrder.md

 ## Description

-This rule reports cases in the code where modifiers are not in the correct order.
+Reports cases in the code where modifiers are not in the correct order.

 Example of **incorrect** code: